-Ask to talk with a teacher or relevant staff member who you feel comfortable talking with.
+Ask to talk with the a teacher or relevant staff member who you feel comfortable talking with.
 The teacher will make at time to meet to discuss your complaint and will work with you to resolve the problem.
 Complaints that appear trivial still need to be handled seriously.
 Young people may test the complaints procedures on relatively minor issues before finding the confidence to raise something painful, such as bullying.
 The school needs to be responsive, by promptly acknowledging the complaint and treating the student with understanding and helpfulness.
-The staff member at this point needs to notify the Registration Officer of the Complaint.